-- 5.1 Before accepting an Appointment to provide actuarial advice or actuarial services to the trustees/Sponsoring Employer of a defined benefit pension scheme, an actuary must endeavour to establish whether another actuary within his firm has been or is expected to be similarly appointed by the Sponsoring Employer/trustees. - 5.2 Where two actuaries within the same firm are appointed to provide actuarial advice or actuarial services to the trustees and a Sponsoring Employer respectively of the same defined benefit pension scheme: - (a) The actuaries must have regard to paragraph 1.5 of this ASP. - (b) Before commencing work under the Appointments, the actuaries must jointly put in place a written protocol for managing conflicts of interests (Protocol) that informs the trustees and the Sponsoring Employer of: - (i) the fact that the trustees and the Sponsoring Employer will receive separate actuarial advice and/or separate actuarial services from two actuaries employed by the same firm; - (ii) the steps that the actuaries will take if a situation arises in which one or both of the actuaries can no longer carry out duties under an Appointment in accordance with the Protocol; - (iii) the extent to which information will remain confidential to either the trustees or the Sponsoring Employer or will or may be disclosed by the actuary to either party without assertion that a breach of confidentiality has occurred; - (iv) the fact that, if one or both of the actuaries can no longer perform duties under the Appointments in accordance with the Protocol, one or both of the Appointments may be modified (in which case, the Protocol may also be modified) or suspended or ceased (in which case, the Protocol will cease to apply).
+- 5.1 Before accepting an Appointment to act as Scheme Actuary or provide actuarial advice or actuarial services to a Sponsoring Employer of a defined benefit pension scheme, an actuary must endeavour to establish whether another actuary within his firm has been or is expected to be similarly appointed by the Sponsoring Employer/trustees, as applicable. - 5.2 Where two or more actuaries within the same firm are appointed to separately act as Scheme Actuary and provide actuarial advice or actuarial services to a Sponsoring Employer of the same defined benefit pension scheme and it is likely that the actuaries will be required to advise the trustees and Sponsoring Employer respectively on the same or substantially similar matters: - (a) The actuaries must have regard to paragraph 1.5 of this ASP. - (b) Before commencing work under the Appointments, the actuaries must jointly put in place a written protocol for managing conflicts of interests (Protocol) that informs the trustees and the Sponsoring Employer of: - (i) the fact that the trustees and the Sponsoring Employer will receive separate actuarial advice and/or separate actuarial services from two actuaries employed by the same firm; - (ii) the steps that the actuaries will take if a situation arises in which one or both of the actuaries can no longer carry out duties under an Appointment in accordance with the Protocol; - (iii) the extent to which information will remain confidential to either the trustees or the Sponsoring Employer or will or may be disclosed by the actuary to either party without assertion that a breach of confidentiality has occurred;

+(iv) the fact that, if one or both of the actuaries can no longer perform duties under the Appointments in accordance with the Protocol, one or both of the Appointments may be modified (in which case, the Protocol may also be modified) or suspended or ceased (in which case, the Protocol will cease to apply).